ubilab-escape/first-door/README.md

 	* software for current sensor ACS712 in progress
 	* __next_steps__: electrical setup and current measurements
 - [ ] Wifi/MQTT/Json communication
-	* communication structure and flow developed with operator group:
+	* communication structure and flow developed with operator group
 	* first test with mosquitto server run on PC and ESP32 client was successful
 	* __next_steps__: implement communication for each ESP32